WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

-Do you want to visit Busan and wonder what to do in South Korea‘s second largest city?
+Do you want to visit Busan and wonder what to do in South Korea‘s second-largest city?
 Or you are in Seoul and simply debating: should I go to Busan?
-Whether you are already convinced or still hesitant, here are our top suggestions of the best things to do in Busan!
+Whether you are already convinced or still hesitant, here are our top suggestions for the best things to do in Busan!

 We absolutely love this place.
 Enjoy your trip to Busan!